Enjoy amazing 360-degree views over London from the lastminute.com London Eye - the world’s tallest cantilevered observation wheel.

-How long does it take to go round the London Eye?
+How long does it take to go around the London Eye?

-The gradual rotation in one of the 32 high-tech glass capsules takes approximately 30 minutes and gives you an ever-changing perspective of London.
-You can skip most of the queues with a fast-track entry ticket.
+A leisurely rotation in one of the 32 high-tech glass pods takes approximately 30 minutes and gives you an ever-changing perspective of London.
+If you can’t wait to get up in the sky you can skip the queues with a fast-track entry ticket.

 Where is the London Eye and how do I get there?The London Eye is located on the south bank of the river Thames.
 The nearest station is Waterloo, but Charing Cross, Westminster and Embankment are also a short walk away.
 Several bus routes stop near the London Eye.